Prime Minister of Jamaica: Official residence and office

 The prime minister of Jamaica's official residence is Vale Royal.
 The property was constructed in 1694 by the planter Sir William Taylor, one of Jamaica's richest men at the time.
 In 1928 the property was sold to the government and became the official residence of the British colonial secretary (then Sir Reginald Edward Stubbs).
 Vale Royal has subsequently become the official residence of the prime minister.
 Vale Royal is not open to the public.

 has been the location of the Office of the Prime Minister since 1972.
 Prime ministers resided there from 1964 until 1980.
-On 8 November 2022, Prime Minister Dr. Andrew Holness said in question time session, that his official residence was Jamaica House rather than Vale Royal, and that Vale Royal was currently in disrepair and possible future uses would be considered after its restoration.
+On 8 November 2022, Prime Minister Andrew Holness said in question time session, that his official residence was Jamaica House rather than Vale Royal, and that Vale Royal was currently in disrepair and possible future uses would be considered after its restoration.